wiktoriakeller/playmate-social/README.md

 # 🎮 Playmate

 Bachelor's degree final project - social platform that allows its users to play games with each other and gather statistics from gameplays.
+Users can exchange messages with each other in real time, upload profile pictures, send invitations, play games with each other and view statistics.
+Web application supports external Google accounts and is accessible from both desktop and mobile devices.
+Social Platform API implements the Onion architecture and CQRS pattern.
+User's and games images are stored using Azure Blob Storage service.
+Real time functionalities of the application were implemented using SignalR.
+Chat messages are stored in the Apache Cassandra database.

 Project backlog can be accessed [here](https://github.com/users/wiktoriakeller/projects/3).